entzmingerc/drumcrow/README.md

 Set note.
 Set amplitude.
 Trigger envelopes.
 Sequence notes using TT patterns, random values, and so on.
 Some synth models change tone depending on note.
 Mix oscillators using volume parameter, sequence velocity, set to 0 to mute.
 Set all Amplitude modulation to zero as well if volume is still heard.

 ## Models
+`CROW.C1 2XYZ` Sets synth model (2) Shape (X) Model (Y) Channel (Z).
+There are 9 shapes and currently 6 synth models.
+You can set all channels by using Ch = 0.
+Explore different combinations of shapes and synth models.
+Each model behaves differently depending on how the parameters are set.
+Some work better at higher Note values, so if it doesn't sound quite right, try a higher note.
+Either turn up the note (11) yourself or set the note using a quick CROW.C3 command.

 1. var_saw(amp, cyc, pw, shape) (Default)
 Up to a voltage, down to a negative voltage.
 Triangle shape with pulse width control.
 Time to travel between each voltage determined by cyc.
 Use shape to select 1 triangle, 2 sine, 5 square, or select any shape 1-9 to hear different tones.
 ```